m0xpd/TuringMachineGatesBuffer/README.md

 </p>

 There are .sch and .brd files for the printed circuit board in the [PCB folder](https://github.com/m0xpd/TuringMachineGatesBuffer/tree/main/PCB), along with a BoM (in Eagle's usual format).

+# Specifications

+The buffer adds an additional xx mm of depth to the Turing Machine (making the Turing Machine + Buffer extend xx mm behind the front panel when a standard power header is inserted into the buffer's power receptacle).

+The buffer draws xxmA of current from the +12V rail and nothing from the -12V rail.

 # License